-Around these parts it's known as the loonie game, named after Canada's dollar coin.
+Around these parts it's known as the "loonie game," named after Canada's dollar coin.
 The game commences shortly after a dancer has finished her initial dance on stage.
-At this point she'll typically sit down on a towel or blanket (so she's not seated directly on the stage) and start to make her way around the riser, stopping in front of every member of perv row—the area where eager dudes occupying the row of seats directly in front of the stage.
+At this point she'll typically sit down on a towel or blanket (so she's not seated directly on the stage) and start to make her way around the riser, stopping in front of every member of "perv row"—the area where eager dudes occupy the row of seats directly in front of the stage.
 Once she's positioned in front of said audience member, she will most likely, shall we say, present herself by lying on her back and spreading her legs or turning around and arching her back on all fours.

 The game raises many questions, the main one being, how in god's name did we get to the point where this gross spectacle is normal behaviour in Alberta strip clubs?

-As with a great many shitty things in our society like prohibition and the war on drugs, it arose from good old fashioned puritanism.
+As with a great many shitty things in our society like prohibition and the war on drugs, it arose from good old-fashioned puritanism.
 In the late 80s and early 90s, an extreme anti-exotic dancing group named the "Citizens for Decency" emerged in Alberta.
-It was spearheaded by Audrey Jensen, a woman who, all things considered, seemed dead set on being the biggest buzzkill on the planet.
-Believing that "the lust" caused by exotic dancing created many of the great evils in society, Jensen set out to ban stripping in Alberta.
-She was an effective advocate, showing up in front of strip clubs with signs and organizing letter writing campaigns.
-Over time she earned the ear of many politicians in the right wing government.
+It was spearheaded by Audrey Jensen, a woman who seemed dead-set on being the biggest buzzkill on the planet.
+Believing that "the lust" caused by exotic dancing created many of the great evils in society Jensen set out to ban stripping in Alberta.
+She was an effective advocate, showing up in front of strip clubs with signs and organising letter-writing campaigns.
+Over time she earned the ear of many politicians in the right-wing government.

-Jensen's crusade has had lasting effects on the province, the most profound being her impact on the Alberta Gaming and Liquor Commission, which was founded in 1996, and its precursor, the Alberta Liquor Control Board.
-The AGLC has some of the strictest rules in the country regarding nude entertainment in licensed venues—and this is where you can find the catalyst that created the loonie game.
+Jensen's crusade has had lasting effects on the province, the most profound being her impact on the Alberta Gaming and Liquor Commission, which was founded in 1996.
+The AGLC has some of the strictest rules in the country regarding nude entertainment in licensed venues – and this is where you can find the catalyst that created the loonie game.